 It depends.
 Account Managers such as KAMs can provide out-of-office meals to an HCP who is not regularly treating patients.
 For pharmacists, to be eligible for an outof-office meal with a colleague who is permitted to host, they must be not regularly filling patient prescriptions.
-Typically, an HCP or pharmacist who treats patients or fills prescriptions one day per week or less (i.e., no more than 20% of the time) is not "regularly treating patients."
+Typically, an HCP or pharmacist who treats patients or fills prescriptions one day per week (i.e., approximately 20%) or less is not "regularly treating patients."
 As always, there must be a legitimate business reason (related to the HCP's responsibilities outside of treating patients) for meeting over a meal, and the interaction must be conducted in accordance with the provisions of this Chapter, including any other state law or restriction.